-Both companies and nonprofits should be focusing on workplace giving—it’s a key driver of success from both ends.
+Both companies and nonprofits should focus on workplace giving to reap its unique benefits.
 That’s why we’re going to cover the following topics:

 - What is workplace giving?

 - Why workplace giving matters for nonprofits